 Redinger Spay/Neuter Clinic

-Enter Alan & Mary Ann Redinger, whose $50,000 donation made it possible to outfit the building as a state-of-the-art clinic.
+Through a generous donation of $50,000 by Alan & Mary Ann Redinger, it was possible to outfit the building as a state-of-the-art clinic.
 A PetSmart Charities grant also allowed for the purchasing of cutting-edge equipment to operate the clinic.

 The surgical standards at the clinic are derived from Humane Alliance, an organization that has been at the forefront of the nationwide movement to implement the best defense against euthanasia, prevention by sterilization.
 So far, over 100 new spay/neuter clinics have opened under its mentor program.